Temporal Lobe Epilepsy: Impact And Management Of Epileptic Psychosis

-Epileptic psychosis, also known as postictal psychosis, is a rare but serious mental health condition that can occur after a seizure in people with epilepsy.
-It is normally characterized by hallucinations, delusions, and other psychotic symptoms.
+Epileptic psychosis is a rare but serious mental health condition that can occur before, during, or after a seizure.
+Epileptic psychosis is typically characterized by hallucinations, delusions, and disorganized thinking.
 These symptoms can have an impact on a person’s daily life and typically occur after the seizure has ended, lasting from a few hours to a few days.

 Not all individuals who experience a seizure or epilepsy will experience psychotic symptoms, and the cause of psychosis of epilepsy is not well understood.
 Treating psychosis in epilepsy and other psychotic syndromes may involve a combination of medication and psychotherapy techniques to manage and reduce symptoms over time.